 You can count on me running late so this is efficient.

-One is kept in my car for the nail salon ( Seche Vite Dry Fast Top Nail Coat ) & the other is kept at-home for trick #3 (CND Vinylux Top Coat ).
-The reason: the first one is ideal for immediately after & the other one is great 2 days later to preserve the manicure.
+The reason trick #3: the first one is ideal for immediately after & the other one is great 2 days later to preserve the manicure.

 That’s the big trick: two days after the manicure or polish change paint over it to keep your nails super, SUPER shiny with CND Vinylux Top Coat.
 I’m telling you I bring this shit on vacation.
-It’s a game-changer; can’t live without it on my nails two days after the polish ( this is why I think I get asked this question ).
-You just need a thin layer.
+It’s a game-changer; can’t live without it on my nails two days after applying polish ( this is why I think I get asked this question ).
+You just need a thin layer of topcoat.

 ♡ ♡♡ The Skinny Confidential Nail Tips & Tricks ♡ ♡ ♡